fluxcd/helm-controller/docs/spec/v2alpha1/helmreleases.md

 The `spec.chart.spec` values are used by the helm-controller as a template to create a new `HelmChart` resource with the given spec.

-The `HelmRelease` `spec.chart.spec.sourceRef` is a reference to an object managed by [source-controller](https://github.com/fluxcd/source-controller).
+The `spec.chart.spec.sourceRef` is a reference to an object managed by [source-controller](https://github.com/fluxcd/source-controller).
 When the source [revision](https://github.com/fluxcd/source-controller/blob/master/docs/spec/v1alpha1/common.md#source-status) changes, it generates a Kubernetes event that triggers a new release.